 After 10 minutes, flip the dough using a spatula and cook for another 5 minutes.
 Remove bread from the pan, cool on a wire rack, then serve.

-Find out which breadmakers are best at making bread from scratch or from a pre-mix with our independent breadmaker reviews.
+Find out which breadmakers are best at making bread from scratch or from a pre-mix with our expert breadmaker reviews.

 4. French fries

 Cooking frozen fries in the oven is a healthier (in comparison) alternative to deep frying.
-But if you don't have access to an oven, there is another way to make fries without reaching for the mega-sized bottle of oil (or ordering a takeaway from your favourite food delivery service).
+But if you don't have access to an oven, there is another way to make fries without reaching for the mega-sized bottle of oil (or ordering home delivery).
 Yep, you can cook them on your cooktop.

 It's as simple as heating a frying pan until medium-hot, adding enough vegetable or canola oil to coat the bottom of the pan, then adding your frozen fries in a single layer.
 Flip the fries every couple of minutes and cook until golden brown, season, then eat.

 If you cook a lot of frozen chips and chicken nuggets, an air fryer might be your new best friend.
-Find out which models we recommend in our air fryer reviews.
+Here's what happened when CHOICE editorial director Marg spent a week using an air fryer.

 You're pretty much guaranteed a moist cake with this cooktop steaming method.